qazxcdswe123/obsidian-hugo/content/Condition Code.md

 - `OF` set if two’s-complement (signed) overflow (a>0 && b<0 && (a-b)<0) || (a<0 && b>0 && (a-b)>0)

 ## Condition Codes (Explicit Setting: Test)
 `testq Src2, Src1`
 `testq b,a` like computing `a&b` without setting destination

-Sets condition codes based on value of `Src1 & Src2` Useful to have one of the operands be a mask
+Sets condition codes based on value of `Src1 & Src2`
+Useful to have one of the operands be a mask

 - `ZF` set when `a&b == 0`
 - `SF` set when `a&b < 0`

+Use `set` to access condition code